Surgery for Adrenal Tumors

 Because robotic-assisted surgery is performed in conjunction with real-time ultrasound images—the use of sound waves to create pictures of the body—doctors are able to identify and remove a tumor more easily.

-Most people who’ve had robotic radical adrenalectomy leave the hospital one to three days afterward, compared with four or five days with open surgery.
+Most people who have had robotic radical adrenalectomy leave the hospital one to three days afterward, compared with four or five days with open surgery.

 During open surgery, surgeons make a long incision in the abdomen to remove the adrenal gland tumor.
 Open surgery may be used in people who have scar tissue in the abdomen, which can make minimally invasive approaches more difficult.
 Doctors may also use open surgery to remove large cancerous adrenal tumors.